• Skip to primary navigation

 This is where the interest comes in.
 The true cost of an item you borrow is the cost of the item itself plus the cost of the loan.
 This includes closing costs, document fees, loan origination fees, and the amount of the A.P.R. compounded for the loan’s life.

 Credit cards or lines of credit are a little more complex.
-The actual amount of the interest depends on how much you borrow and how long it takes you to pay it back.
+The actual amount of interest depends on how much you borrow and how long it takes you to pay it back.
 You can figure these things out, but it will take a little bit of math and accounting skills.
 The rule of thumb is to carry as little balance on your cards as you can and pay them off as quickly as possible.
 Use lines of credit wisely, and only for needs, not wants.

-What Impact Will This Have on my Credit Score?
+What Impact Will This Have on My Credit Score?

 Finally, before you borrow, you will need to determine what effect this type of credit will have on your credit score and the consequences.
 There are a few things that are critical to understanding credit scores and how they are figured.